-Report on Physics Aptitude Tests 2007
+Report on Physics Aptitude Test 2009

 Oxford Physics receives a large number of applications for places on both the Physics and Physics and Philosophy courses.
-In 2007 there were a total of 771 applicants contesting around 185 places, more than 4 applicants per place.
-We are, therefore, using a short-listing process, using the results of our Physics Aptitude Tests to guide us in reducing the number of applicants to around 2.5 per place.
+In 2009 there were a total of 971 applicants contesting around 190 places, more than 5.1 applicants per place.
+We are, therefore, using a short-listing process, using the results of our Physics Aptitude Test to guide us in reducing the number of applicants to around 2.5 per place.

 These tests have been piloted for several years, and are known to be good predictors of future performance at Oxford; in particular they are better predictors than GCSE results.
 The tests are set to a defined syllabus and the contents are checked by school teachers to ensure that they are set at an appropriate level.
 Further details including sample papers can be found on the Oxford Physics Admissions website www.physics.ox.ac.uk/admissions/.
+Last year, the separate maths and physics tests were combined into a single two-hour maths/physics test and this year we introduced a further refinement of asking candidates to write their answers in the spaces left on the question paper.

 We are extremely grateful to all the schools and test centres for agreeing to host candidates and for bearing with us through inevitable hitches.
 The great majority of tests went smoothly, and in the small number of cases where there were difficulties we have made due allowance in interpreting marks.
 We have also taken note of medical certificates and letters drawing attention to grave events in applicants' personal lives.
-We are grateful for the advice we have received from schools on making the administration of these tests simpler, and expect to make minor changes reflecting this advice in subsequent years.
+We are grateful for the advice we have received from schools on making the administration of these tests simpler, and expect to continue to make minor changes reflecting this advice in subsequent years.

-Our primary short-listing criterion is the total mark achieved on the tests, which ranged from 11 to 96, with a mean mark of 48 and a standard deviation of 14.
+Our primary short-listing criterion is the total mark achieved on the tests, which ranged from 4 to 94, with a mean mark of 46 and a standard deviation of 16.
 More details are shown in the graph which plots the cumulative rank of candidates scoring a certain mark.
-All applicants scoring above 47 were then short-listed.
-A small number of applicants below this cut-off whose application forms showed other evidence of excellence were added to give a final short-list of around 460 candidates who will be invited to Oxford for interview (candidates from outside Europe will normally be interviewed by telephone).
+All applicants scoring 47 and above were then short-listed.
+A small number of applicants below this cut-off whose application forms showed other evidence of excellence or had been ill during the test were added to give a final short-list of around 475 candidates who will be invited to Oxford for interview (candidates from outside Europe can be interviewed by telephone if they prefer).